xl-s/ShallowLearning/report.md

 Reading pyTorch's documentation, we found that ```torch.optim.AdamW``` could alleviate overfitting by implementing a weight decay parameter that penalises the magnitude of weights.

-[need to show graph to prove less overfitting????]

 Hyperparameters Learning Rate (LR) and Weight Decay (WD) of the AdamW optimiser was tuned separately for each classifier.
 This was done by changing the value of the hyperparameter while holding all other factors constant.
 The model was trained for 8 epochs and the last 4 values of each performance metric was averaged to obtain the final performance of the model for that hyperparameter value.

 #### 2.3.1 Learning Rate (LR)